Dime (United States coin): Seated Liberty (1837–1891)

 Arrows at the date in 1853 and 1873 indicated changes made in the coin's mass (from 2.67 grams to 2.49 grams in 1853, then to 2.50 grams in 1873).
 The first change was made in response to rising silver prices, while the latter alteration was brought about by the Mint Act of 1873 which, in an attempt to make U.S. coinage the currency of the world, added a small amount of mass to the dime, quarter, and half-dollar to bring their weights in line with fractions of the French 5-franc piece.

 The change also ensured the quarter dollar (which is valued 2.5 times the dime) weighed 2.5 times the dime (6.25g), and the half dollar (twice the value of the quarter dollar) weighed twice what the quarter dollar weighed (12.5g).
 In this way, a specific weight of these coins, no matter the mixture of denominations, would always be worth the same.
 This relation in weight and value continued in the cupronickel coins from 1965 on.

-This produced the greatest rarities in the Seated Dime Series, the 1873 and 1874 Carson City Dimes, with arrows and the unique 1873 Carson City Dime without arrows.
+This produced rarities in the Seated Dime Series, the 1873 and 1874 Carson City Dimes with arrows, and the unique 1873 Carson City Dime without arrows.